Remember your 20something self?

 Life might be OK – good even – but something’s not. quite. right.
 And you’re wishing there was some way you could re-capture the old feeling that the world was your oyster, and you could make anything of it you wanted.

 I get it.
 I’ve been there.

-I help them reconnect to what matters most to them (when so much about the world conspires to fit women into some kind of “acceptable” norm), and forge a path to create it.
+But I can help you reconnect to your powerful, inner superhero; help you uncover/rediscover what matters most to you (when so much about the world conspires to fit women into some kind of “acceptable” norm), and then start forging a path to create it.

-I help them remember what it was like to rock out to Joan Jett’s Bad Reputation, and Aretha’s Respect … and mean it.
+I’m here to help you remember what it was like to rock out to Aretha’s Respect … and mean it.

 To learn how we can work together, check out the work with me page.

 If you’d like to join my email list, I’d love to have you on it.
 I know how so many of us are on email overload, so I won’t inundate you.
 Promise.
 You’ll get occasional inspirational missives, rants, and insider scoops on programs I’m offering.
 Pop your name and email address into the form below, and you’ll also get a copy of Write That Shit Down, my ebook designed to get you started with writing/journaling (you say tomato; i say tomahto) … or deepening your practice.
 It’s an amazing tool for unearthing insights, wrestling with challenges, and holding up a mirror to your life. (cause you’re not dicking around, right? might as well get started …)